-We at Haversham House have vast experience in dealing with various cases of dementia and can draw upon our knowledge and experience to cater for any circumstances that may arise.
+We at Safe Harbor have vast experience in dealing with various cases of dementia and can draw upon our knowledge and experience to cater for any circumstances that may arise.

-- Fronto-temporal dementia (including Pick's disease) − In fronto-temporal dementia, damage is usually focused in the front part of the brain.
-At first, personality and behaviour changes are the most obvious signs.
+Fronto-temporal dementia (including Pick's disease) − In fronto-temporal dementia, damage is usually focused in the front part of the brain.
+At first, personality and behavior changes are the most obvious signs.

 Who gets dementia?